rampa-cash/rampa-cash-api/.specs/data-model.md

 **Validation Rules**:
 - Address must be valid Solana address format
 - PublicKey must be valid Solana public key format
-- Only one active wallet per user
+- Only one Web3Auth wallet per user (MVP constraint)
+- WalletAddresses must contain valid Solana addresses if provided

 **State Transitions**:
 - `ACTIVE` → `SUSPENDED` (if security issues)
 - `SUSPENDED` → `ACTIVE` (after resolution)

+**MVP Constraints**:
+- Only Web3Auth MPC wallets are supported
+- Each user can have exactly one wallet
+- No multi-wallet support in MVP

 ### 3. WalletBalance
 **Purpose**: Tracks token balances for each wallet